Kickfurther inventory financing review

 - Completed at least one production run

 Kickfurther isn’t for startups or new businesses.
-“We work with companies that have completed at least one production run and with a track record of sales, typically above $500,000 annually,” De Clercq tells Finder.
+“We work with companies that have completed at least one production run and with a track record of sales, typically above $500,000 annually,” De Clercq tells Finder, though you may be eligible with just $150,000 in sales.
 Your company is evaluated based on sales history, business financials and supply chain information.

 While there’s no time in business requirement, it’s better suited for businesses that want to expand than startups.
 “Our ideal clients are experiencing increased demand and are looking for resources to help them produce inventory and capital to meet trajectory.”